-Winchester is a small town located in the Shenandoah Valley region of Virginia with charming shops, unique restaurants, historic architecture and landmarks and a wide variety of recreation opportunities within an easy drive.
-Old Town Winchester is the artistic hub of the region with concerts, plays, operas and other cultural events throughout the year.
-This area is fun to explore and makes an easy day trip or weekend getaway from Washington DC.
+Winchester is a small town located in the Shenandoah Valley region of Virginia with charming shops, unique restaurants, historic architecture and landmarks, and a wide variety of recreation opportunities within an easy drive.
+Old Town Winchester is the artistic hub of the region with concerts, plays, operas, and other cultural events throughout the year.
+This area is fun to explore and makes for an easy day trip or weekend getaway from Washington, D.C.

-Winchester is located in the Northern Shenandoah Valley, just 72 miles northwest of Washington DC and 22 miles north of Shenandoah National Park.
-From Washington, DC: Take Route 66 West to I-81 North, Exit 313 or Take VA-267 W (The Dulles Toll Road) to VA-7 W at exit 1A, continue on VA-7 to Winchester.
+Winchester is located in the Northern Shenandoah Valley, just 72 miles northwest of Washington, D.C. and 22 miles north of Shenandoah National Park.
+From Washington, D.C.: Take Route 66 West to I-81 North, Exit 313 or Take VA-267 W (Dulles Toll Road) to VA-7 W at exit 1A, continue on VA-7 to Winchester.

 Winchester played an important role in George Washington’s life as his military and political career began there.
-Washington visited Frederick County, Virginia at the age of sixteen to survey the lands of Thomas, the Sixth lord Fairfax.
+Washington visited Frederick County, Virginia, at the age of 16 to survey the lands of Thomas, the Sixth Lord Fairfax.
 In 1756, he supervised the construction of Fort Loudoun, the fort that served as the command center for the VA Regiment during the French and Indian War.
 He was elected to his first public office as the county’s representative to the House of Burgesses.

-Winchester and Frederick County was the scene of six battles during the Civil War, and the city itself changed flags around seventy times during the four year conflict.
+Winchester and Frederick County were the scene of six battles during the Civil War, and the city itself changed flags around 70 times during the four-year conflict.

 General Thomas “Stonewall” Jackson demonstrated his military leadership in the Valley Campaign.
 Jackson set up his headquarters from a home in Old Town Winchester during the winter of 1861–1862.

 Old Town Winchester